 Fascination has a love-sick Bariel who believes that Sisko is a competitor for Dax's affection.
-While Sisko is trying to explain that he is not interested in Dax, Bariel punches Sisko in the jaw—after which Sisko's tone of voice and body language don't change at all.
+While Sisko is trying to explain that he is not interested in Dax, Bariel punches Sisko in the jaw—after which Sisko continues talking with absolutely no change in his body language or tone of voice.

 Quark's series of Vulcan Love Slave holosuite programs.

 Sacred Scripture: The Rules of Acquisition for the Ferengi.
 Actually they are a set of business guidelines, but they are said to be divinely inspired.

 A more conventional version are the various Bajoran Prophecies that are quoted, and often misinterpreted, throughout the series.